CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 #### DNS updates

 Once your application has been migrated to your target zone, you will find in the `Domain names` section the new `A` and `CNAME` DNS records to use for your application's domains.
-If you were using `A` records, update the records (there might be more or less than what you had previously, this is normal).
+If you were using `A` records, update the records (there might be more or fewer of them than what you had previously, this is normal).
 If you used a `CNAME` record, simply change the value.

 Once done, it will take as much time to propagate as to what value was defined your TTL for that record.
 If you followed the prerequisites above, it should take a few minutes tops.